 Your name on the list is good news for your employment and career.
 But, if you’re not on the list now, are you relegated to the lower echelons of your organization forever?
 Not necessarily.
 With concerted effort, you can make it onto the list, but it’s a two-part goal to accomplish.
 And, it’s difficult to do.

-- You will need to convince your organization that you have made the changes, can sustain the changes, and are committed to the new you.
+You will need to convince your organization that you have made the changes, can sustain the changes, and are committed to the new you.
 When people in an organization have formed an opinion about your work and you, the opinion can last long after it is no longer valid.
-This is why employees frequently choose to start over with a new job or a new employer.
+It is why employees frequently choose to start over with a new job or a new employer.

-Good Employees Checklist for Success
+Good Employee Checklist for Success

-- Good employees seek growth and development.
 Never satisfied to remain still, your good employees want to grow their capacity as a human being.
 They want to grow their skills and experience as a valued employee.
 Good employees want to grow their skills, capabilities, contributions, breadth of influence, positive impact, exceptional results, and more.

-- Good employees are accountable.
 Good employees take responsibility for themselves and their actions and decisions.
 They don't finger point and blame others for less than stellar performance or results.
 They don't make excuses or blame a lack of resources when projects or initiatives fail to work out.

-- Good employees value others.
 Good employees foster teamwork, exhibit well-developed emotional intelligence to understand other employees and work situations and listen to reinforce that they value other employees.

-- Good employees seek to expand their reach and contribution.
 Not satisfied to do just their job, good employees exhibit the desire and the will to contribute more to their organization.
 They help other employees who fall behind.
 They ask their boss for additional responsibilities and opportunities to add value.

-- Good employees are committed to continuous improvement.
 Not content with the status quo, good employees constantly look for ways to do their jobs more effectively and efficiently.
 Each project is reviewed and analyzed.
 Good employees learn from and change their approach and actions based on the success or failure of their initiatives.

-Now that you know what performance and behavior will earn for you a place on the list of good employees, why not go there?
+Now that you know what performance and behavior will earn you a place on the list of good employees, why not go there?
 Your work life will be happier, you will feel as if you are achieving more, your employer will cherish you, and your coworkers will emulate your performance.
 What's not to love?
 Take these steps and get on the list.